-David A. Evans, Vice-Chairperson, State Appointee, Atlantic County
+David A. Evans, Chairperson, State Appointee, Atlantic County

 Mr. Evans was appointed to the Board in 2005.
 He is a member of Atlantic Cape’s Community Affairs Advisory Committee and is also active state-wide with the NJ Council of County Colleges as a Trustee Ambassador.
 Mr. Evans’ community involvement includes service as a member of the Vietnam Veterans Association, Veterans of Foreign Wars, Galloway FSA and the American Legion.
 He formerly served as Deputy Mayor of Galloway Township.
 Mr. Evans was recently awarded the Atlantic County Veterans Service Medal.
-He is an educator for Galloway Public Schools and, in that role, has been recognized as the New Jersey Middle School Social Studies Teacher of the Year, Galloway Township Teacher of the Year, and Galloway Township Government Advocate for Education.
+Mr. Evans retired as an educator from Galloway Public Schools and, in that role, was recognized as the New Jersey Middle School Social Studies Teacher of the Year, Galloway Township Teacher of the Year, and Galloway Township Government Advocate for Education.

 Dave Coskey, Cape May County